okalachev/flix/README.md

 * Dedicated for education and research.
 * Made from general-purpose components.
-* Simple and clean source code in Arduino.
+* Simple and clean source code in Arduino (<2k lines firmware).
-* Control using remote control or smartphone.
+* Control using USB gamepad, remote control or smartphone.
-* Precise simulation with Gazebo.
 * Wi-Fi and MAVLink support.
 * Wireless command line interface and analyzing.
+* Precise simulation with Gazebo.
 * Python library.
 * Textbook on flight control theory and practice ([in development](https://quadcopter.dev)).
 * *Position control (using external camera) and autonomous flights¹*.